Mondego/ragman-frontend/README.md

 **3. Provide OpenAI API Key**

-Create a .env.local file in the root of the repo with your OpenAI API Key:
+Create a .env.local file in the root of the repo with your OpenAI API Key: (This step is unnecessary, because we call openai API from backend, but you can set the key to make sure the frontend is running)

 ```bash
 OPENAI_API_KEY=YOUR_KEY